Chapter 1

 But because trust is in such short-supply, those that are trustworthy have become a sought-after commodity, who will clearly stand above the rest.
 We always aim to be that company, that brand, that employer.

-We build trust with our merchants by honouring their choice in our service with honesty, great tools and great customer service.
-They continue to trust us when we make hard decisions instead of easy ones at their expense.
+We build trust with our merchants by honoring their choice in our service with honesty, great tools and great customer service.
+They continue to trust us when we make hard decisions instead of easy ones.
 That trust in our brand ultimately results in them referring more colleagues to our service.

 We build trust with our team members by continuously investing in their growth, empowering them to make an impact on our company and our merchants, choosing transparency over opacity, and creating a company for which they are proud to work.
 This results in us attracting and retaining the best talent.